Skip to Content, Navigation, or Footer.

 This development will be designed to set a learning environment ushering in academic excellence, competitive research, interdisciplinary collaboration and multipurpose facilities for students and professors alike.
 Taddeo comments on this unique aspect as well as the benefit of having faculty in one building, something Spidle Hall was lacking.

 Not only will the research facility transcend the College of Human Sciences facilities in physical size, but it will also transform the learning environment through influential infrastructure and specialized facilities.
-Taddeo shares the specific details of the new building, such as the interior designing classrooms.
+Taddeo shares the specific details of the new building, such as the interior design studios

 "It has the full complement of classrooms and teaching labs.
 A lot of human science classrooms are less traditional classrooms than they are workshops," Taddeo said.
 "The interior design workshops are a great example of that."